 CO2 fire extinguishers have a yellow-coloured label stating ‘WET CHEMICAL’.
 It should also have a sign above or next to the extinguisher that states ‘Wet Chemical Extinguisher’.
 A wet chemical extinguisher can also be differentiated due to its lance attachment and a longer-than-usual hose.

 CO2 extinguishers come in foam sizes:

 The chemical contained in a wet chemical fire extinguisher is potassium.
 When the trigger is pressed, potassium salts are expelled as a fine mist.
-This ensures that the burning fat or oil from aren’t spread to other materials.
-The potassium salts react with the oil to create a soapy like film on the fire surface.
-This creates a barrier between the fire source and oxygen, effectively smothering it, and also creates a cooling effect to help prevent re-ignition of the fire.
+This ensures that the burning fat or oil isn’t spread to other materials.
+The potassium salts react with the oil to create a soapy-like film on the fire surface.
+This creates a barrier between the fire source and oxygen, effectively smothering it, and also creates a cooling effect to help prevent the re-ignition of the fire.

 Any commercial building with a professional kitchen or a deep fat fryer should be equipped with a wet chemical fire extinguisher.
 Such premises include chip shops, hotel kitchens, and restaurants.